“I’m just a Fanatic”

 - Night Owl or Morning Person: Night Owl

-- Classic Rock Idols: Pete Townshend, Ann Wilson, George Harrison, and Phil Lynott
+- Classic Rock Idols: Pete Townshend, Ann Wilson, George Harrison, Phil Lynott, and Brian May

 - Hobbies: photography, video editing, acting, travelling, swimming, cycling, shopping for vintage clothing and records, watching stand up comedy

 - Movie Directors: Quentin Tarantino, Wes Anderson, Stanley Kubrick, John Hughes